 We have not generated any revenues from the sale of any products to date.
-Our revenue consists primarily of government and foundation grants and contracts that support our efforts on specific research projects.
-These grants and contracts generally provide for reimbursement of approved costs as those costs are incurred by us.
-Research grants and contracts and the related accounts receivable are recognized as earned when reimbursable expenses are incurred and the performance obligation is complete.
-Payments received in advance of services being provided are recorded as deferred revenue.
-We anticipate that these government and foundation grants will decline in future periods.
+Our revenue in previous years consisted primarily of government and foundation grants and contracts that support our efforts on specific research projects.
+These grants and contracts generally provided for reimbursement of approved costs as those costs were incurred by us.
+Research grants and contracts and the related accounts receivable were recognized as earned when reimbursable expenses are incurred and the performance obligation was complete.
+Payments received in advance of services being provided were recorded as deferred revenue.
+We are closing out one of the remaining such contracts and any revenue reported during the year ended December 31, 2022 was for indirect rate adjustments.